Key takeaways

 Whether it’s building or property management software, these applications help streamline and automate the maintenance process.
 For example, maintenance software can accept and centralize maintenance requests.
 As a result, your maintenance staff won’t miss problems that arise, and you can easily track the progress of work orders in a single dashboard.

 Furthermore, management software enables you to allocate and track resources as your team uses them.
 This helps identify resources you should resupply.
-What’s more, the software gives you another channel for communicating with residents.
+Moreover, the software gives you another channel for communicating with residents.
 They can submit requests through a portal and even send messages.
-Your maintenance staff can even communicate with each other and residents directly if necessary.
+Your maintenance staff can even communicate directly with each other and residents.

 With that said, these abilities reduce maintenance at your property by effectively addressing the problems that do arise.
 After all, if a work order were to slip through the cracks, the issue could escalate and require more resources.
-So, ensure your property is implementing the right software to collect and track maintenance requests, which will prevent problems from going unnoticed.
+So, ensure your property implements the right software to collect and track maintenance requests, preventing problems from going unnoticed.

 Data analytics

-Data is one of the best ways to gain knowledgeable insights into how your property operates.
+Data is one of the best ways to gain knowledgeable insights into your property’s operations.
 While it may seem complicated, collecting your property’s data will help you predict future problems, make informed decisions, and identify patterns within building systems.

 Collect data from your student housing property with the following technologies:

-• Use property management software (PMS) to collect resident feedback and centralize activity logs.
+• Property management software (PMS) collects resident feedback and centralizes activity logs.

 • Install IoT devices like sensors to collect data from building systems, such as plumbing, electrical, and HVAC.